patrick-crawford/WebProgrammingToolsAndFrameworks/docs/JavaScript-Review/modern-syntax.md

 However, wouldn't it be simpler if we could have a single string with _placeholders_ for data, rather than multiple strings placed _next_ to data, concatenated using the "+" operator?

-Fortunately, ES6 has introduced ["Template literals"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) sometimes called "Template strings", which use the ( **`** ) character to define the string and the "${expression}" syntax to insert an expression into the string to be evaluated.
+Fortunately, ES6 has introduced ["Template literals"](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) sometimes called "Template strings", which use the ( **`** ) character to define the string and the "$&#123;expression&#125;" syntax to insert an expression into the string to be evaluated.

 Using this, we can re-write our above example to remove the "+" operator and instead use the more concise (and easier to read):